ahanwaar/ToDo-Django-React/README.md

 ### Setting up the frontend
 1. set a react app in the backent, then navigate to the parent folder and create react app called frontend.
 2. Editng index.css, import bootstrap into the index.js, Update the app.js and Testing frontend.
+3. Creat Components dir and adding model file into it.